top of page

 Duplo firefighters: one threatening the other with an axe

 Not that I’m concerned about the income of She Who Must Not Be Named, but what about ‘smaller’ writers who struggle to make an income from their writing and have not made a penny from this process?
-Is it ethical to use their copyrighted writing, that they worked hard to create, and use it to inform the development of generative AI tools which are then used to make someone else a profit?
+Is it ethical to use their copyrighted writing – that they worked hard to create and in many cases spent a lot of money to publish – and use it to inform the development of generative AI tools which are then used to make someone else a profit?
 Personally I don’t think it is, especially if these models turn the industry upside-down and make it even more difficult for these writers to make a living from their craft.
 The irony is eye-watering.

 Fan fiction writers aren’t allowed to charge for their work because it’s based on the intellectual property of other writers.
-If fan fiction writers aren’t allowed to profit from their work because of copyright infringement, then why are companies who produce generative AIs allowed to profit from others’ IP?
+If fan fiction writers aren’t allowed to profit because of copyright infringement – despite the fact that their work is arguably 'transformative' – then why are companies who produce generative AIs allowed to profit from others’ IP?

 This practice does not sit well with me at all, and this is one of my biggest objections to the technology.
 For me, this is a bigger turn-off than the whole ‘are people who use generative AIs real writers’ question.
-However, when it comes to regulating how these models are trained, it looks as though the digital horse has bolted (which is nothing new in the fast-paced technological world).
+However, when it comes to regulating how these models are trained, it looks as though the digital horse has bolted.

-If the text outputted by a generative AI is substantially different from the source material used to train it then technically it isn’t in breach of copyright.
-Technically, what the models are doing is not illegal (although, again, it is morally dubious).
-Big companies (e.g. Microsoft) are continuing to invest in these technologies and include them within their own software packages despite these ethical questions.
+If the text outputted by a generative AI is substantially different from the source material used to train it then technically it has been 'transformed' and it isn’t in breach of copyright.
+Technically, what the models are doing is not illegal – although it is morally dubious.
+Big tech companies continue to invest in these technologies and include them within their own software packages despite these ethical questions.
 So will anything be done to address this?

 DO HUMANS WORK IN THE SAME WAY?

-Proponents of generative AI argue that humans work in the same way as these models.
-We, as writers and editors, are all consciously and subconsciously influenced by writing and artwork which came before us.
+Proponents of generative AI argue that humans work in the same way as gen-AI models.
+They argue that writers are consciously and subconsciously influenced by writing and artwork which came before us.
 We read, we watch TV, and we consume other people’s creative work.
-Whether we intend it or not, the writing and art we encounter in our lives influences the way we generate our own writing.
+Whether we intend it or not, the writing and art we encounter in our lives influences the way we 'generate' our own writing.

 Yes, this is true.
 However, it took me a while to pinpoint exactly what was bothering me about this argument.
 Then it came to me.
-First of all, the creators who inspired our own work are (usually) compensated in some way for that.
+First of all, the creators who inspired our own work are (usually) compensated in some way.
 We buy books.
 We borrow books from the library.
 We pay gallery and museum fees to view artwork.
 We pay for TV subscriptions.
-We tell our friends about writing and other forms of art we enjoyed, who in turn discover it and increase exposure and compensation for the original creator.
+We tell our friends about writing and other forms of art we enjoyed, who in turn discover it, which increases exposure and compensation for the original creator.
 We take time to savour and enjoy the artwork we consume.

 Compare this to data ‘scraped’ from the internet to train a generative AI model.
 The original work is harvested and not savoured or enjoyed.
-The original work’s reach is not increased: instead it is hidden in a database alongside many other pieces of creative work, where its influence is invisible and unacknowledged.
+The original work’s reach is not increased: instead, its influence is invisible and unacknowledged.
 The original creator is not compensated.

 If, in the future, a generative AI model was created which licensed the original works and fairly compensated the original creators, then I would consider using it.
 It would be a way to increase exposure and compensation for the original creators.
-It could even help with the problem of addressing marginalisations in the fiction world, by paying marginalised writers to include their work and reduce the inherent biases in the output.
-More of the wealth would be shared with the humans who make this industry succeed in the first place.
+It could even help with the problem of addressing marginalisations in the fiction world, by paying marginalised writers to include their work, and reduce the inherent biases in the output.
+More of the wealth would be shared with the humans who made gen-AI possible in the first place.

 As things stand, AI-generated work cannot be copyrighted unless there has been substantial human input in its development.
 What is the definition of substantial human input?
 This is unclear, and it may be that different countries decide to go with different definitions.